Why Donald Trump’s Border Wall Would Not Solve Our Immigration Issues [Opinion]

 When Donald Trump announced his campaign for presidency in 2015 to a crowd of citizens eager for a tectonic shift in political leadership, he launched his campaign with one key promise: that he would build a border wall south of Texas between the United States and Mexico, and Mexico would foot the bill.
 Trump has since dragged that wall with him everywhere he went, through the campaign trail, to the debate stage, to the White House, through the mud and back.
 Or is it more accurate to say swamp?

-Recently, the Trump administration took their most drastic step towards building the wall yet.
-In September last year, Trump rescinded the Deferred Action for Childhood Arrivals, an Obama-era immigration policy that protected undocumented immigrants from deportation that came here when they were children.
+Recently, the Trump administration took their most drastic step toward building the wall yet.
+In September of last year, Trump rescinded the Deferred Action for Childhood Arrivals, an Obama-era immigration policy that protected undocumented immigrants from deportation that came here when they were children.
 Originally claiming to rescind the program to spur congress to act on immigration reform, Trump has since taken a stronger stance in using the program recipients as leverage for his border wall, which Democrats have been strongly resisting since Trump took office in 2017.

 Since it is abundantly clear that Trump is taking the border wall as seriously as he takes his approval ratings, it is important that we take it equally as seriously ourselves, since this border wall will impact our security, our finances, and our relationship with Mexico.
 The wall has been widely criticized by politicians left and right of the political spectrum, with Republicans calling Trump’s lofty ideas absurd and unrealistic, while Democrats went as far as calling the wall racist and hateful.